 Let us see an example to understand the calculation better using this method.

-The below table represents the total cost for a company for different production levels in the first six months of a year.
+The table below represents the company’s total cost for different production levels in the first six months of a year.

 Putting the values in the formula: ($59,000 − $38,000) ÷ (3,000 − 1,250), we get variable cost as $12 per unit.